 Can I get a HELOC with a 600-credit score?

 Most lenders require at least a credit score of 680 for HELOC.
-If you have a score of 600, you may still be able to qualify, but you may need to do so at a higher rate.
+If you have 600 fico score, you may still be able to qualify, but you may need to do so at a higher rate.
+There are even a few lenders that offer a bad credit HELOC option for borrowers with credit scores between 500 and 600.
+Of course you will need more equity and a lower loan to value (LTV) to qualify for a HELOC with low credit scores.

 Other requirements, such as the CLTV and DTI, may help you satisfy the lender for HELOC.
 If you do not qualify for a HELOC loan because your fico scores are too low, consider refinancing.
 See the current refinance mortgage credit score requirements.